Skip to contents

 1. About this vignette

-This vignette present the ecological applications used by Sturbois et al. (under review) for the presentation of the Ecological Quality Assessment (EQA) framework.
-The vignette illustrates how to conduct an Ecological Quality Assessement through state-based and trajectory-based variants, and how to presentation the results graphically.
+This vignette illustrates the ecological applications included in Sturbois et al. (2023) for the presentation of the Ecological Quality Assessment (EQA) framework.
+The vignette illustrates how to conduct an Ecological Quality Assessment through state-based and trajectory-based variants, and how to display the results graphically.
 The two data sets used in this vignette have been included in the ecotraj package for reproducibility.

 2. Loading libraries